subhojit777/imag/doc/src/03010-conventions.md

 The commandline tools are the CLI-frontends for their respective libraries.
 So `libimagdiary` has a CLI frontend `imag-diary`.

-Those CLI frontends use functionality from `libimagrt` to build a consistent commandline interface.
+Those CLI frontends use functionality from `libimagrt` to build a commandline interface which is consistent with the rest of the ecosystem.

+Commandline interfaces should receive store IDs as positional arguments.
+Commandline interfaces should also provide a flag "-I" (that's a big i) which marks that the store IDs shall be read from stdin and are not passed via the commandline.